 When an essential oil (diluted) is massaged into the skin, it activates the skin receptors that are present on the surface of the skin.
 This causes a response in the skin which travels to targeted areas of the body such as joints and aching muscles.

 Other essential oils such as lavender and peppermint have a very strong scent.
 This scent activates the smell receptors present in the nose.
 This activates the nervous system and sends feel-good chemicals such as serotonin to the brain.
 These chemicals help release stress, fights depression and help treat insomnia.

 Difference between Herbal Oil & Essential Oil

-The main difference between a herbal oil and essential oil is their composition.
+The main difference between herbal oil and the essential oil is its composition.
 Essential oils are very potent and volatile oil that is extracted from a part of a plant.
 The extraction process of the oil is usually through the process of steam distillation where the plant product is steamed at very high temperatures.
 The vapour droplets are collected to form the essential oil.

 What are the Best Aromatherapy Oils?

 Cinnamon oil is derived from the Cinnamomum verum tree.
 Historical records have shown that cinnamon oil has been used for its health benefits since 1550 BC by the Egyptians.
 Cinnamon oil has a spicy and musky scent that instantly makes one feel cosy and warm.
 Cinnamon oil is antibacterial, anti-inflammatory and antimicrobial.
 It also contains different potent antioxidants that can fight heart disease, neurological disorders and respiratory problems.
 It is used to relieve pain, treat chest colds and soothes tense muscles.